isyuni/ZZZData/README.md

-# Zenless Zone Zero Character Data
+# Zenless Zone Zero Data
 Repository containing the data for the game Zenless Zone Zero.